 What are the biggest drivers of inflation in the past year?

-From January 2024 to January 2025, mostly housing.
-During that time frame, housing price increases accounted for three-fifths of the overall inflation rate.
+From April 2024 to April 2025, mostly housing.
+During that time frame, housing price increases accounted for three-fourths of the overall inflation rate.
 The inflation rate is calculated using the Consumer Price Index (CPI), which tracks the price changes of a consistent basket of goods and services over time.
-As of January 2025, overall prices increased 3.0% over the previous year.
+As of April 2025, overall prices increased 2.3% over the previous year.
 Each item in this basket is given a weight that reflects how much the average urban household spends on it.
-Items with higher weights, like shelter, tend to have a larger impact on the overall inflation rate than categories with lower weights.
+Items with higher weights, like shelter, tend to have a larger impact on the overall inflation rate than other categories.
 By examining the price changes across different categories, we can better understand the factors contributing to the current inflation rate.

 of the inflation rate was driven by prices changes in housing